Professional wrestling match types: Dumpster match

-A dumpster match is a no-disqualification, no-submission, no-countout, no-fall hardcore match which is the only objective to win by forcing your opponent into a dumpster and closing the lid.
+A dumpster match is a no-disqualification, no-submission, no-countout, no-fall hardcore match in which the only objective to win is by forcing your opponent into a dumpster and closing the lid.
 The first match occurred was at WrestleMania XIV, pitting The New Age Outlaws against Cactus Jack and Chainsaw Charlie.

+The most recent Dumpster match taking place, was on the October 4th, 2024 episode of Smackdown, in which Michin powerbombed Chelsea Green through a table and into a Dumpster.

 Last Ride match

 A Last Ride match is a hardcore match similar to an Ambulance match, in which the victory condition is for one wrestler to force their opponent into the back of a hearse, close the door, and drive it out of the arena.
-This is one of The Undertaker’s 3 specialty matches.
 The first match of this type occurred at No Mercy when Undertaker challenged John "Bradshaw" Layfield for the WWE Championship, although a match was held previously with similar stipulations.
-The second match of this type occurred at Armageddon when The Undertaker challenged Mr Kennedy and defeated him.
+The second match of this type occurred at Armageddon when The Undertaker challenged Mr. Kennedy and defeated him.
+A variation of this match was used at NXT Spring Breakin', called a Trunk match contested between Tony D'Angelo and Channing "Stacks" Lorenzo, who were the victors; and Pretty Deadly (Kit Wilson and Elton Prince).